-Located at the southernmost tip of Africa, the Republic of South Africa is one of eight upper-middle-income countries (UMICs) in Africa.
-It is a member of the South African Customs Union (SACU) and the Southern African Development Community (SADC) and is situated in the subtropical zone of the southern hemisphere.
-Its vast coastline stretches from the tropical border of Mozambique in the warm Indian Ocean, around Africa's most southern tip and all the way to the border of Namibia's cold Atlantic Ocean.
-The country's geographical location and complex topography means that South Africa is subject to a range of climatological conditions.
-Annual rainfall is highly variable following a declining pattern from the wet and humid eastern coast to the arid western coast.
-South Africa shares borders with Namibia (which it previously administered), Botswana and Zimbabwe to the north, Mozambique and Eswatini to the east and completely surrounds the independent Kingdom of Lesotho.
+Located at the southernmost tip of Africa, the Republic of South Africa is one of eight upper-middle-income countries (UMICs) on the continent.
+It is a member of the Southern African Customs Union (SACU) and the Southern African Development Community (SADC) and is situated in the subtropical zone of the southern hemisphere.
+Its vast coastline stretches from the tropical border of Mozambique in the warm Indian Ocean, around Africa's most southern tip and to the border of Namibia's cold Atlantic Ocean.
+The country's geographical location and complex topography mean that South Africa is subject to various climatological conditions.
+Annual rainfall is highly variable, following a declining pattern from the wet and humid eastern coast to the arid western coast.
+South Africa shares borders with Namibia (which it previously administered), Botswana and Zimbabwe to the north, Mozambique and Eswatini to the east, and completely surrounds the independent Kingdom of Lesotho.

 South Africa has nine provinces.
-The economic heartland, the province of Gauteng, includes the commercial hub Johannesburg, as well as the administrative capital Tshwane (Pretoria).
+The economic heartland, the province of Gauteng, includes the commercial hub

+Johannesburg and the administrative capital Tshwane (Pretoria).
 The legislature, consisting of a National Assembly and National Council of Provinces, is located in Cape Town in the Western Cape province.
-Although the smallest province geographically, Gauteng has the largest population at more than 16 million people, followed by KwaZulu-Natal on the east coast with almost 12 million inhabitants.
-The Western Cape, Eastern Cape and Limpopo have between 6 and 7 million people each.
-Mpumalanga province has 4.8 million people, North West province has 4.2 million.
+Although the smallest province geographically, Gauteng has the largest population at more than 16 million people, followed by KwaZulu-Natal on the east coast with almost 13 million inhabitants.
+The Western Cape, Eastern Cape and Limpopo have between 6 and 8 million people each.
+Mpumalanga province has 5.3 million people, North West province has 3.8 million.
 The Free State and Northern Cape provinces have the smallest populations at 3 and 1.3 million, respectively.

 Formerly the Union of South Africa, the country became an independent republic in 1961 and was, from 1948 to 1990, ruled by the whites-only National Party, which pursued policies of racial subjugation and separation known as apartheid.
-As the apartheid crisis deepened, for the two decades from 1973 to 1993, South Africa generally experienced negative per capita economic growth to the extent that, by 1993, incomes had declined by 11% - equal to the level in 1970.
+As the apartheid crisis deepened, for the two decades from 1973 to 1993, South Africa generally experienced negative per capita economic growth to the extent that 1993 incomes were back to those in 1970.
 Capital investment decreased, and ever-larger portions of the national budget had to fund recurring expenditure.
 Infrastructure decayed, and efficiencies declined.

-Internal revolt against the racial system of apartheid saw successive waves of unrest that, together with global pressure, led to the unbanning of several political parties, including the African National Congress (ANC), and the release of Nelson Mandela from prison in 1990.
-These events followed the collapse of the Soviet Union and several years of armed conflict with its neighbours, during which apartheid South Africa was increasingly isolated from the international community and under various types of sporting, arms and financial sanctions.
-When it assumed power in 1994, the ANC inherited a country with bare coffers but high expectations from its majority black support base, who believed that political change would rapidly redress the neglect they had suffered over generations.
+Internal revolt against apartheid saw successive waves of unrest that, together with global pressure, led to the unbanning of several political parties, including the African National Congress (ANC), and the release of Nelson Mandela from prison in 1990.
+These events followed the collapse of the Soviet Union and several years of armed conflict in the neighbourhood, during which apartheid South Africa was increasingly isolated from the international community and under various types of sporting, arms and financial sanctions.
+When it assumed power in 1994, following several years of negotiation towards power-sharing, the ANC inherited a country with bare coffers but high expectations from its majority black support base, who believed that political change would rapidly redress the neglect they had suffered over generations.